Qwantums/auto-definer/README.md

 Privacy Policy for auto-definer (a.k.a.
 "Dictionary" on discord)

-This Privacy Policy governs the collection, use, and sharing of personal information by auto-definer, a Discord bot developed by Stephen Crowell.
+This Privacy Policy governs the collection, use, and sharing of personal information by auto-definer, a Discord bot developed by Qwantums.
 By using auto-definer, you agree to the terms of this Privacy Policy.

 Information We Collect